dgilland/hashfs/README.rst

 HashFS is a content-addressable file management system.
 What does that mean?
 Simply, that HashFS manages a directory where files are saved based on the file's hash.

-Typical use cases for this kind of system are ones where files are written once and never change (e.g. image storage), having no duplicate files is desirable (e.g. user uploads), and/or file metadata is stored elsewhere (e.g. in a database).
+Typical use cases for this kind of system are ones where:

+- Files are written once and never change (e.g. image storage).
+- It's desirable to have no duplicate files (e.g. user uploads).
+- File metadata is stored elsewhere (e.g. in a database).

 Links